jevargasv/rspec-testing-in-rails/README.md

 ```

 ## Alternatives: Rspec
 Rspec is the largest and most well-maintained alternative to MiniSpec.
-Latest version was 3.8 released earlier this month (August 2018).
-It focuses on readability and composability of tests, using more plain English in naming tests and test groups.
+The latest version was 3.8 released earlier this month (August 2018).
+It focuses on readability and composability of tests, using more plain English to compose them.
 It was created for behavior-driven development, an evolution of its predecessor, TDD (test-driven development).

 The main idea is to write tests as specifications of system behavior.
 It means that it has different
-methods of approaching the same problem which helps engineers think more clearly and make sure their refactoring is successful each step of the way.
-Because it can be very easy to get stuck and get lost on unnecessary code with no plans at all.
+methods of approaching the same problem, which helps engineers think more clearly and make sure their refactoring is successful each step of the way.

-This is an example written with test/unit, which comes standard with Rails:
+Here is a shorthand example written with test/unit, which comes standard with Rails:
-:
 ```
 def test_making_order
   book = Book.new(:title => "RSpec Intro", :price => 20)